-South Korea will shut down four units across two ageing coal-fired power plants in the March-June to reduce air pollution levels, a move that will also reduce CO2 output regulated by the country’s emissions trading scheme.
+South Korea will shut down four units at two ageing coal-fired power plants in the March-June to reduce air pollution levels, a move that will also reduce CO2 output regulated by the country’s emissions trading scheme.

 A Carbon Pulse subscription is required to read this content.
 Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
 Click here for details.